Information and Training Sessions

 Target Audience: New Power Users, New delegates (All Scholars@Duke users welcome)

-Instructors: Amy Kostrewa (Office of Faculty Affairs Administration), Haley Walton (Librarian for Education and Open Scholarship)
+Instructors: Amy Kostrewa (Office of Faculty Affairs), Haley Walton (Librarian for Education and Open Scholarship)

 Target Audience: Data consumers, School administrators, Faculty (All ScholarsDuke users welcome)

-Instructors: Amy Kostrewa and Noah Huffman (Office of Faculty Affairs Administration)
+Instructors: Amy Kostrewa and Noah Huffman (Office of Faculty Affairs)

 Scholars Data Sources: Getting to the root of it (30 min)